burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-To then use the internals partition and its function in the module implementation file you have to import the partition.
+Then to use the internals module partition and its function in the module implementation file you have to import the partition.
 ```cpp
 // mymodule.cpp – Implementation
 module mymodule;